Restructuring and insolvency in Norway: overview

 Length of procedure.
 The insolvency proceedings last until they are closed (usually when the insolvent company's assets are liquidated and distributed) (see below, Conclusion).
 The proceedings usually last about 12 months.

-The insolvency estate will automatically seize all of the debtor's assets and rights on a global basis as of the date of the court's order to institute insolvency proceedings.
+The insolvency estate will automatically seize all of the debtor's assets and rights on a global basis as of the date of the court's order to commence insolvency proceedings.
 The debtor will have no right to dispose of or control the assets.
 All liabilities of the debtor can be filed with the insolvency estate as claims.

 Normally, the liquidator will terminate all employment contracts, save for certain key employees that may be retained to assist the liquidator.